Bitune: Leveraging Bidirectional Attention to Improve Decoder-Only LLMs: Appendix

 \subsection{Training Speed \& Memory Usage}

 As the method introduces two additional forward passes during training, both the training speed and the memory usage are impacted.
 Here we present average training times and GPU memory usage on the instruction-tuning setup with 3000 update steps (30000 actual steps, due to gradient accumulation), on a single A100 GPU, for models of two different scales - Gemma-2B \& Llama3-8B.
 Our implementation has not been optimized, which means that e.g. training times could be improved via parallelization of two passes on the prompt.
 Table shows average training time, peak GPU memory usage during training, and average accuracy on downstream tasks.
-Additionally, we provide inference times, averaged over 10 runs, for a given prompt-to-answer length in tokens.

 Using these values, one can approximate required compute to reproduce results on a given tasks, as all experiments shared the same batch size and many other hyperparameters.